-Dutchman Sno Park is a winter wonderland near Bend for cross-country skiing, snowshoeing, and snowmobiling.
+Dutchman Sno Park (also called Dutchman Flat Sno Park or simply “Dutchman”) is a winter wonderland near Bend for cross-country skiing, snowshoeing, and snowmobiling.

-In this guide, we’ll give you local tips to help you make the most of Dutchman Sno Park near Bend.
+In this guide, we’ll give everything you need to in order to make the most of your visit to Dutchman Sno Park near Bend.

 Dutchman Sno Park: Must Know Information